gaberull/CountingCards/README.md

     - Quit
 - Net session results are displayed at end of game, when the quit option is requested

+## Blackjack Terminology

+- Blackjack - A two card hand that contains exactly one ace, and one hand counting for 10 points (King, Queen, Jack, or Ten).
+This pays out at a ratio of 3:2.
+- Dealer - The person distributing hands to all the players and him/herself.
+- Bust, busted - When a hand goes over 21 and is now dead.
+- Soft Hand - A hand that contains at least one ace still counting for 11 points.
+Since Aces can count for either 1 or 11 points, this hand has no chance of busting by taking a card.
+- Hard, hard hand - A hand that does not have any aces counting for 11 in it.
+It can either contain aces or not.
+- Shoe - the box that holds the deck(s) that the cards are being distributed from.
+- Hit, hitting - Taking a card from the shoe.
+- Double, doubling down - The action of doubling the bet on a hand and taking just one card.
+This hand's action is now complete.
+- Split, splitting - The action of splitting a pair in a hand into two hands, with each hand then receiving one card.
+The original bet is doubled and then split between the two hands.
+- Standing, standing pat - when a player has not busted, and will not be taking any more cards.
+The action for that hand is complete.
+- Count - The positive or negative value that is calculated by adding one for high cards, and subtracting one for low cards.
+A higher count is better for the player, because a deck full of high cards works in the player's favor, due to a higher payout when hitting blackjack.

 ## Game of Blackjack Rules

+- Players act before the dealer acts
-- Player attempts to get the better score between him/herself and the dealer, up to 21, without going over.
+- Players attempt to get the better score between him/herself and the dealer, up to 21, without going over .
-- Player acts before the dealer
-- Aces can be worth 11 or 1 at the player's discretion.
-(In CountingCards, the optimal of the two is automatically awarded)
+- Aces can be worth 11 or 1 points, with the better of the two options applying automatically.
-- Pairs can be split by matching the size of the original bet.
-They then become two hands.
-- For this particular implementation of Blackjack, dealer will stand on both soft and hard 17s
+- For this particular implementation of Blackjack, dealer will stand on both soft and hard 17s and any hand with better than 17 points.

 For more information about blackjack rules see [Bicycle's Blackjack Rules](https://bicyclecards.com/how-to-play/blackjack/).